 An investment piece is an item that surpasses seasonal trends; these items don’t go out of fashion, and are versatile in more ways than you can imagine.

-The quality of the items uses higher-end fabrics that last longer, due to having more stitches per inch to ensure the piece is held together for longer.
+A quality item uses higher-end fabrics that last longer, due to having more stitches per inch to ensure the piece is held together for longer.

-Knowing you’ve invested on a few pieces, will empower you to be more creative in styling the piece in many different ways, without worrying that your classic item will go out of style.
+Knowing you’ve invested in a few pieces, will empower you to be more creative in styling the piece in many different ways, without worrying that your classic item will go out of fashion.

 The history of the blazer is traced back to the early 1800’s, where the British Royal Navy crew wore navy blazers as part of their uniform, or the members of the rowing club at Cambridge university wore “blazing” red jackets so that the crowd could identify their team easily.